quentin-st/SymfonyExceptions2GitLabIssuesBundle/README.md

 - `excluded_environments` - array, default `['dev']`:

     When encountering an exception in one of these environments, we won't report anything to your GitLab repository.

+     > Tip: include back the dev environment (`excluded_environments: []`) to test this bundle without deploying to prod!

+- `mentions` - array, default `[]`:

+    GitLab users to be mentioned in the issue body.
+Example: `['user1', 'user2', 'user3']` will append "Mentions: @user1 @user2 @user3"
+    at the end of the issue body.

 ## TODO
 - Make more things configurable: